 Law at Churchill

-At any time, we usually have approximately 15 undergraduate students studying law, as well as several postgraduate law students.
 As part of Churchill law, you will be automatically enrolled as a member of the Churchill Law Society – a student-run body which brings our law community together, providing informal mentoring and regular organised events.
-In particular, the Society arranges frequent engagements and dinners with law firms, and the Law Society dinner is always a highlight of the year.
+In particular, the Society arranges frequent engagements and dinners with law firms, and the Law Society Dinner is always a highlight of the year.

 A degree in law can lead to a variety of careers in the legal profession and elsewhere.
 Churchill law alumni have succeeded in numerous spheres, with successful barristers and law firm partners, and a current Supreme Court Justice.
 You can read more about a selection of our alumni here.
 Whatever your future direction, a Cambridge law degree will serve you well, and equip you with a diverse range of skills to navigate the professional world.
 Unique amongst Cambridge Colleges, Churchill’s Director of Studies is a former partner of one of the most prestigious global law firms, and can give salient career guidance.
 The University also provides an extensive careers guidance service for those pursuing a career in law or other disciplines.

 To find out about admissions, go to Apply | Undergraduates.

 Course-specific information, including the University’s typical offers and the attainment level of the University’s typical entrants, is available by selecting your course from the University’s Course List then looking at the Entry Requirements tab.
 Academic offer conditions can vary by College so if you want to apply to Churchill then check out our entries in the by-College list of entry requirements that’s available on the same tab.
 The University’s Entrance Requirements and International Entry Requirements webpages may contain guidance relevant to you too.